pzrsa/parsam.io/README.md

 # parsamesgarha.com

-Its powered by plain HTML5/CSS3 (probably quite obvious), and hosted through GitHub Pages.
+Its powered by Jekyll and hosted through GitHub Pages.
+However there is no theme used, just plain CSS.

 I write notes on various books, providing summaries on them for others to get a rough understanding of what they're about.